Piggy in the Middle: farming with heart

 Once one area has been “knocked over” by the pigs, they’re moved along to a fresh spot.
 All this regular rotation means that the pigs have access to the wide variety of nutrients and minerals that are available in fresh pasture.
 It also keeps them away from their dung, which is used as a natural fertiliser.
 Once the four-footed animals have had their turn, then it’s the chickens’ turn to do their bit – scratching and aerating the ground, enjoying a good old-fashioned dust bath or two and eating any parasites that may remain.

-The farm also raises dorper sheep, which are remarkable in that they’re self-shedding, which means that no shearing is required.
+Piggy in the Middle also raises Dorper sheep, which are remarkable in that they’re self-shedding, which means that no shearing is required.

 “They’re proper meat sheep – little stocky fellas that are pretty good eating,” Mayne says.
 “They’re good drought-tolerant sheep as well.
 The breed is originally from South Africa, where it’s dry.
 So they do pretty good where we are.”